Virumaaharish/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Load California housing data, select features and targets, and split into training and testing sets.
+1. Load California housing data, select three features as X and two target variables as Y, then split into train and test sets.

-2.Scale both X (features) and Y (targets) using StandardScaler.
+2. Standardize X and Y using StandardScaler for consistent scaling across features.

+3. Initialize SGDRegressor and wrap it with MultiOutputRegressor to handle multiple targets.

-3.Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
+4. Train the model on the standardized training data.

-4.Predict on test data, inverse transform the results, and calculate the mean squared error.1.
+5. Predict on the test data, inverse-transform predictions, compute mean squared error, and print results.

 ## Program:

 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.